 Ingredients: Standard description applies.
 A metheglin is a standard mead made with the addition of spices or herbs.
-Meads made with flowers (such as rose petal mead, or rhodomel) or chile peppers (capsimel/capsicumel) may also be entered in this category, as can meads made with a blend of spices.
+Meads made with flowers (such as rose petal mead, or rhodomel), chocolate, coffee, nuts or chile peppers (capsimel/capsicumel) may also be entered in this category, as can meads made with a blend of spices.
 If spices are used in conjunction with other ingredients such as fruit, cider, or other fermentables, then the mead should be entered as an Open Category Mead.
 Comments: Often, a blend of spices may give a character greater than the sum of its parts.
 The better examples of this style use spices/herbs subtly and when more than one are used, they are carefully selected so that they blend harmoniously.
 See standard description for entrance requirements.
 Entrants MUST specify carbonation level, strength, and sweetness.
 Entrants MAY specify honey varieties.
 Entrants MUST specify the types of spices used.

-Commercial Examples: Bonair Chili Mead
+Commercial Examples: Bonair Chili Mead, Redstone Juniper Mountain Honey Wine, Redstone Vanilla Beans and Cinnamon Sticks Mountain Honey Wine, Long Island Meadery Vanilla Mead, iQhilika Africa Birds Eye Chilli Mead, Mountain Meadows Spice Nectar